 After the first year of adjustment through the European Rallycross Championship events, Petter pushed the pedal to the metal in 2014 and driving a modified Citroën DS3 Supercar, he won the inaugurative season of the FIA World Rallycross Championship, becoming one of the few world champions in different motorsport disciplines.
 In the 2015 World RX season, he received one more world title, again with the DS3 Supercar, after winning three championship rounds.

-World RX championship title for Petter's team in 2017
+World RX championship title for Petter's team in 2017 and 2018

 In 2016, his third year with Citroen DS3 Supercar, Solberg was again among the front-runners, but he won only one race and lost the battle for the championship crown.
 The 2016 World RX champion was Mattias Ekstrom.

 In 2017, Solberg's team and Volkswagen RX Sweden formed the PSRX Volkswagen Team Sweden, running two VW Polo Supercars for Petter and Johan Kristoffersson.
 The team captured championship title and Kristoffersson became drivers' champion.
 They repeated the same in 2018, with incredible eleven wins of Kristoffersson.
 Solberg himself finished fifth in the championship.

 Petter's wife and son also have racing fuel in their veins